 It’s pretty obvious why you’d want to know what your various internal and external audiences want from your brand in the future—after all, the whole point of branding or rebranding is to try to present precisely that.
 But it’s just as important that you determine where people think you stand now.
 There’s two reasons for that.

-The first is that in order to determine what needs to change, you have to know where you are.
+The first is that in order to determine what needs to change about your brand, you have to know where you are.
 No matter how well you know your neighborhood, you don’t reverse out of your driveway at 30 miles an hour without checking your mirrors.
-Whether your brand is well-trod ground or this is your first time delving in, before you set out changing everything you need to know the lay of the land.
+Whether your brand is well-trod ground or this is your first time really examining it, before you start changing everything you need to know the lay of the land.
 Otherwise you might end up getting rid of something everyone loves, or you might back into your mailbox.
 Figuratively, of course.

-The other reason is because even if you think you’re an expert on your brand, you might be too close to it to be able to be honest.
-Let’s face it: especially if you’ve worked on a brand for years, it kind of becomes your baby.
+The other reason is because even if you think you’re an expert on your brand, you might be too close to it to be able to be truly honest about it.
+Let’s face it: your brand is your baby.
 There might be things about it that you love that your customers hate, or things that you haven’t even noticed that people can’t get enough of.
 If you’re just operating based on your own expertise, you might make mistakes simply because you’re so used to how it is that you don’t even notice that it could be another way.

 So, what kinds of research are we talking about here?